 This post may contain affiliate links.
 If you click an affiliate link and make a purchase then we receive a small commission at no additional cost to you.

-This past spring I started research for an Ontario Bucket List article after realizing that we were going to be spending much more time exploring close to home in 2020.
-When I saw photos of the incredibly unique Cheltenham Badlands, it skyrocketed to the top of my wish list but I was disappointed to learn that the site remained closed to visitors.
-Fortunately, it reopened in September 2020 with new guidelines in place and, in retrospect, I’m glad I had to wait because the site is absolutely gorgeous in the fall when the leaves have turned.
+In the spring of 2020 I started research for an Ontario Bucket List article after realizing that we were going to be spending much more time exploring close to home.
+As soon as I saw photos of the incredible Cheltenham Badlands, it skyrocketed to the top of my wish list.
+I had to wait until the fall to visit and was blown away by how absolutely gorgeous the site is in the fall when the leaves have turned.

 What Are the Cheltenham Badlands?